n8nKOR/n8n-workflow-mcp/examples/config/README.en.md

-# Claude Desktop Configuration Examples
+# Claude Code & Cursor Configuration Examples

-This directory contains configuration file examples for using the n8n-workflow-mcp server with the Claude Desktop app.
+This directory contains configuration file examples for using the n8n-workflow-mcp server with the Claude Code & Cursor app.

 ## 📁 File List